mbKirby/mbKirby.github.io/README.md

 ### Source Code
 In the Databases section, I display my proficiency in database management and security through the MongoDB Python Module for the Grazioso Salvare web app.
-The following code excerpt exemplifies my ability in ensuring data integrity and secure handling. *Please visit my [GitHub repository]([https://github.com/mbKirby/CS-340-Client-Server-Development]) for the complete code.*
+The following code excerpt exemplifies my ability in ensuring data integrity and secure handling.
+[View the complete source code on GitHub](https://github.com/mbKirby/CS-340-Client-Server-Development)

 This code snippet showcases my attention to database security and data integrity.
 By implementing thorough data validation, I demonstrate my commitment to writing secure and reliable database interactions.
 ```